mkhanhvo/Revenue-trend-and-growth-driver-analysis-grocery-retail-PBI/README.md

 <img width="1568" height="625" alt="image" src="https://github.com/user-attachments/assets/5fad7a88-f41f-4796-9eab-51006e3f2438" />

 #### 📌 Analysis 1.
 Revenue & Volume Correlation
-Total revenue and total sold units moved in near perfect lockstep across Nov 2016 – Jan 2017 (+12.9%/+14.3%, +30.6%/+27.2%, then -43.3%/-40.4%), confirming revenue changes in this period were volume driven, not price driven.
+Total revenue and total sold units moved in near perfect lockstep across Nov 2016 – Jan 2017 (+12.9%/+14.3%, +30.6%/+27.2%, then -43.3%/-40.4%), confirming revenue changes in this period were volume driven.
 Since both metrics rose and fell together at the same magnitude and direction, the shift in customer demand is the primary lever behind revenue performance

 #### 📌 Analysis 2.
 Opening Hours Moves Inversely to Demand
 Notably, opening hours decreased in both Nov (-3.0%) and Dec (-5.5%), the two months revenue peaked, then increased in Jan (+9.1%), the month revenue collapsed.
 This inverse relationship rules out more hours open as the driver of the Nov - Dec surge and also rules out fewer hours open as the cause of the Jan crash.
 It reinforces that the swing is demand driven, most likely a seasonal, holiday driven spike in Nov - Dec followed by a natural post holiday correction in January, rather than an operational or capacity issue